 Click , and choose the desired directory from the Select Path dialog box.

 - If an excluded path is a dependency of the source code being compiled, this path will be included in compilation and processed by the compiler as required.

-- If some file contains errors and fails to compile, but it is not important for the current project state, or if you want to skip some files and not include them into the output directory, you can exclude such files from compilation.
+- If a file contains errors and fails to compile, but it is not important for the current project state, or if you want to skip some files and not include them in the output directory, you can exclude such files from compilation.

-- In the Annotation Processors page, configure annotation processing parameters.
+- In the Annotation Processors page, configure the annotation processing parameters.

-- Define the paths, providing the proper order of module roots and libraries, as described in the section Configuring Module Dependencies.
+- Define the paths, providing the proper order of module roots and libraries, as described in the Configuring Module Dependencies section.